Sergey Kurginyan: Soviet period

 Kurginyan was a member of the commission on new theatrical forms of the Theatre Union of the RSFSR and the initiator of the socio-economic experiment "Studio Theatre at the collective work contract."
 In 1967, while a student, Kurginyan created his own Theatre Studio which in 1986, together with the studios of M. Rozovsky, "the South-West", "Man" and others took part in the experiment "Theatre in the collective work contract."
 According to the results of the experiment Kurginyan's theatre "On the boards" got the status of a state theatre.
 The theatre of Sergey Kurginyan confesses Philosophy and metaphysical approach to the phenomena of our time.

 From the 1980s, Kurginyan in parallel to his theatre activities was engaged in the analysis of the political process.
+In early 1987, he founded a theater club On the Boards (Na doskakh) which was sponsored by the Moscow City Council and was under the personal patronage of Yurii Prokof'ev, the Moscow gorkom first secretary; this allowed Kurginyan contact with powerful commmunist party members and state leaders.
 In November 1987, the executive committee of the Moscow City Council by the decision N 2622 created the "Experimental Creative Center" which was based on the theatre-studio "On the boards" and gave him the set of premises on the Vspolny Lane in Moscow.
-In January 1989, Kurginyan became the boss of the organization of a new type - "Experimental Creative Center", which was established by the Moscow City Authority on the base of his theater.
+In 1988, Kurginyan became an official member of the communist party, and in January 1989, he became the boss of the organization of a new type - "Experimental Creative Center", which was established by the Moscow City Authority on the base of his theater.
 He repeatedly went to the "hot spots" on behalf of the Central Committee (then - leadership of the Supreme Soviet of the RSFSR) for independent examination.

+The Moscow-based Experimental Creative Center came to employ several thousand specialists, and became a state-sponsored think tank tasked with coming up with a plan to restore order in the Soviet economy and society.
 After unsuccessful attempts to offer his services to the Secretary Central Committee Alexander Yakovlev (1987), chairman of the Presidium of the Supreme RSFSR Vitaly Vorotnikov and the chairman of the KGB Victor Cherbrikov (1988) Kurginyan was close to the second (later the first) Secretary of the CPSU MGK Yuri Prokofiev and was introduced into groups of the Council of Ministers of the USSR and the Central Committee.
 In September 1990, at the brainstorm in the Council of Ministers Kurginyan proposed rigid confiscatory measures and mass repressions against "speculators informal economy", calling the remark Deputy Prime Minister Leonid Abalkin "we already went through it in 1937".
 He supported in this period close contact with the "Union".